 Attend Sessions Outside Your Interests

-While you may be inclined to stick within the session track most related to your business, or struggles you are currently having in your business, you can gather valuable information from sessions led by businesses that are nothing like yours.
+While you may be inclined to stick within the session track most related to your business, you can gather valuable information from sessions led by businesses that are nothing like yours.
 We’re not suggesting you wander too far off track — but take time to learn from other star players who have a model you desire.

 Map Out Your Session Locations

 The sessions for this event are happening throughout the downtown district of Denver.
 Keep track of which locations you’ll be going to at each time.
 Whether you write out a list or save the locations in the maps app on your phone, your preparedness will help you stick to your schedule (and show up on time)!

 Also, keep your session distances in mind when prepping for Denver Startup Week.
 You don’t want to schedule back to back sessions in different areas as you’ll end up having to commute and will undoubtedly make you walk in more than 20 minutes late for your next session.
 (Awkward!)
 If you’re going to be walking back and forth throughout downtown you’ll want clothing and shoes that can keep up with you.
 Similarly, take a peek at the weather each morning before you leave the house in case an umbrella or jacket might come in handy.
 When we prepare for Denver Startup Week, we plan on being out of the office the entire day (off-site and offline!) to make the most of all of the free sessions.